 SEE: NEW SUPPLEMENTAL NEEDS DECISION.
 This is the first known published decision setting forth the extent of Medicaid’s remainder interest in supplemental needs trusts.
 Upon reading the decision, one will note the importance of the decision to case settlement.
 Ruben N., Appellate Division, New York State, Second Department, September 16, 2008.
-Based upon a Court of Appeals decision in Abraham XX, this matter was reversed by the Appellate Division.

 Supplemental Needs Trusts for the Settlement of Tort Claims, Estate Planning and Protection of Inheritances.